tolgatasci/whatsapp-api-appium/README.md

 It's just normal texting for now.
 However, I will add picture or file sending for code soon.

-Thanks for the base of the project
+Thanks for the base of the project.

 [@chaps/py_wa_adb](https://github.com/chaps/py_wa_adb)